-Planning Service are actively seeking resolution of overdue payment(s) identified in Table 1 above.
-On this occasion, the amount outstanding relates to a single Planning Obligation.
+4.4 The Planning Service is continuing the process of reviewing Planning Obligations to identify those where financial contributions are outstanding and pursuing payment as appropriate.
+It is confirmed that the Planning Service is actively seeking resolution of the overdue amount identified in Table 1 above.
+On this occasion the amount outstanding relates to one Planning Obligation.

-5. OTHER MATTERS

-RISKS
+5. RISKS